• Skip to primary navigation

 Why You'll Love This Recipe

-• This quinoa salad can be made in 30 minutes or less!
+• This healthy vegetarian salad can be made in 30 minutes or less!
 It’s perfect for a quick lunch or dinner.

 • The vegan sesame ginger dressing is addicting and delicious!